-Australia is definitely one of the most interesting continents in the world.
+Australia is one of the most interesting continents in the world.
 It’s full of fascinating wildlife, both plant and animal.
 It’s a perfect place to visit if you’re keen on seeing something that you’ve never seen before.
 However, because Australia from the rest of the world when talking about its unique environment, you need to take special care to prepare yourself as carefully to avoid unpleasant experiences.

-In this article, I want to talk about just some of the items that are absolutely essential for you to have when traversing the majestic Australian continent.
+In this article, I want to talk about just some of the essential items for you to have when traversing the majestic Australian continent.
 So you’ll know that you’re ready when it counts.

 What your survival kit shall have: First Aid